owncloud-archive/documentation/admin_manual/enterprise/external_storage/s3_swift_as_primary_object_store_configuration.rst

        A. **The Encryption app:** It fetches critical files in addition to any requested file, which results in significant overhead.
        B. **The Gallery app:** It stores thumbnails directly in the filesystem.

+    4. When using S3 primary storage with multiple buckets it is not recommended to use the command to transfer file ownership between users (`occ files:transfer-ownership <https://doc.owncloud.com/server/latest/admin_manual/configuration/server/occ_command.html?highlight=transfer%20ownership#the-files-transfer-ownership-command>`_) as shares on the files can get lost.
+The reason for this is that fileIDs are changed during such cross-storage move operations.

 Configuration
 -------------